Getting to Vientiane

 Houaphanh: flights depart every day except Sunday at 10:40 (Monday) and 11:10 Tuesday-Saturday).

-Xieng Khouang: Three Monday, Wednesday, and Friday at 15:15
+Xieng Khouang: flights depart Monday, Wednesday, and Friday at 15:15.

 Bangkok/Nong Khai to Vientiane

 All direct overland travel between Thailand and Vientiane funnels through Nong Khai and the Thai-Lao Friendship Bridge 1.

 The sleeper train has long been a favourite to the border.
 The new modern train departs Bangkok at 20:00, with brief stops at Khon Kaen and Udon Thani, before arriving at Nong Khai at 08:25.
 A berth in a private twin-share cabin costs ฿1,217, and the popular 2nd-class cars offer bunks for between ฿498 and ฿778, depending on air-con or fan and upper or lower beds.
 Seats in 2nd and 3rd class cost ฿200-500.
 The older overnight train departs at 18:40 and arrives at 07:35 for slightly lower prices.
 The day train, departing at 08:20 and arriving at 17:45, offers 2nd-class seats for ฿325.
 Be aware that the “ordinary” day train can arrive after the bridge shuttle closes, especially during the rainy season.
 However, taxis and tuk tuks await to take you across the bridge to Laos, or you’ll have to spend a night in Nong Khai.